MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-teams-meeting-stage.md

     }
     ```

-* `appContentUrl` must be allowed by `validDomains` array inside manifest.json, else the API would return 501.
+* `appContentUrl` must be allowed by `validDomains` array inside manifest.json, else the API returns a 501 error.

 ### Query parameter